TimDeve/DoubleHexagon/README.md

 * [SoundJS](http://createjs.com/soundjs)

 ### Resources
-Any ressources used where either created by hand or are free of right and duly credited.
+Any ressources used were either created by hand or are free of right and duly credited.

 ### Credits
 Double Hexagon by Timothée Dévé